-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment Dosimetry Services testing).
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment Services doing type testing).
 What Dose Conversion Factors to use, for beta and photons, for the two phantoms.
 How to do beta type testing, when only the Beta Secondary Standard 2 (BSS2) Sr/Y-90 beta source is the only one available.
 Accuracy and precision specifications for lens dosimetry.
-Specific requirements for use of existing HP(3) lens dose results from WB TLDs.
-23. Section 3.2,S-260, Making Changes to Dose- Related Information Filed With the National Dose Registry, The current version of S-260 treats all dose record changes as a dose correction.
+Specific requirements for use of existing H_P(3) lens dose results from WB TLDs.
+23. Section 3.2, S-260, Making Changes to Dose-Related Information Filed With the National Dose Registry, The current version of S-260 treats all dose record changes as a dose correction.
 There is no provision for making changes that are purely of an administrative nature and should not require CNSC approval.
-These administrative changes include such things as: Wrong employer serial number Late submission/report Change to dose data as a result of error in quantities used to obtain analytical result (e.g. TLD ECC, calibration data) Correction made to a dose algorithm These points should be considered dose record changes and not a dose correction.
-Define what constitutes a dose correction.
+These administrative changes include such things as: Wrong employer serial number Late submission/report Change to dose data as a result of error in quantities used to obtain analytical result (e.g. TLD ECC, calibration data) Correction made to a dose algorithm Define what constitutes a dose correction.
 Add the concept of an administrative change that does not require CNSC approval.
 Remove CNSC authorization of dose corrections to the NDR for licenced facilities.
 Rephrase from worker approval to worker notification.
 MAJOR There will be an additional burden with no corresponding improvement to safety or quality.
-24. Section 3.2,S-260, Making Changes to Dose- Related Information Filed With Industry supports a streamlined process to address "mass changes" to dose records.
-Currently, each dose record change requires completion of a CNSC Dose Information Correction Form, which requires CNSC approval to proceed with a change to dose previously submitted to NDR.
-There is no provision for processing large numbers of dose corrections, Streamline the process to address "mass changes" to dose records.
-Clarification